RaffaeleCali/Rag-Realtime/README.md

 ## Preliminary Steps

 Before starting the system, you need to build some Docker images and configure the containers.
 Follow these steps to set up the environment.
+### 0. Add your api key
+google news api token in server.py and huggingface token api in rag.py

 ### 1. Create Necessary Directories